Waimea-bjconningnewsham/300DTD-coding-project/testing.md

 - Testing the function called Grid.
 - Testing if the buttons work and placing them.
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
-- FUNCTIONALITY / FEATURE / ACTION TO TEST

 The following tests will be run against the completed game.
 The tests should result in the expected outcomes shown.